MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 ### Chapter Two: Ripples

-It is obvious that Clover's trajectory has made the code the way it is, but I believe that there is some feedback in play, and that the code has been putting its fingerprints on us too.
+It is obvious that Clover's trajectory has made our code the way it is, but I believe that there is some feedback in play, and that the code has been putting its fingerprints on us too.
 We are a company made mostly of engineers--we like to build things.
 We build them according to the best assumptions we have at the time, because what else would you do?
 Then we use them, and those assumptions are subtly reinforced, because the easiest way forward is the one that uses the tools we built.